ghost-goblin/CySA/part1.md

   + XML for security
 2. Trusted Automated eXchange of Indicator Information (TAXII)
 3. OpenIoC
+ + Indicator of Compromise
+ + A residual sign that an asset or network has been successfully attacked or in being attacked

 ## Threat classification
 + Known threat vs. unknown threat